Dgollogly13/sqlalchemy-challenge/README.md

 The goal of this challenge was to master advanced data storage and retrieval using a variety of programming language libraries and applications.
 I was tasked with querying the necessary data, transforming it into a digestible format, and then creating a flask server where the transformed data would be called and displayed for the user.

-## Getting Started

-I am running this code out of my anaconda environment with Juypter Notebooks and Visual Studio Code.
-You will need to download the proper dependencies and applications if you would like to run this code with your machine.

 ### Analysis and Coding

 I started this challenge by connecting to my sqlite database in order to pull the necessary information for transforming.
 I queried the data and plotted it with matplotlib to get a better picture of what the data was describing.